jealee/gettingandcleaningdata_repo/codebook.md

 ==================

 ## Data
 The data for this analysis was collected from accelerometers from the Samsung Galaxy S II smartphone.
 Thirty volunteers performed six different physical activities with the smartphone attached to their waist.
-A training data set was obtained from 70% of the volunteers, while the test data was compared against 30% of the data.
+A training data set was obtained from 70% of the volunteers, while the test data was compared against 30% of the volunteers.
 The measurements in this data set include various signals, such as the triaxial acceleration, the estimated body acceleration, and the triangular angular velocity.
 A full description is available from the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones